grough/lilac-loop-vcv/README.md

 ## Pre-Release Builds

 This plugin is automatically built for all platforms whenever the `main` branch is updated.
 These builds may contain features not yet available through the VCV Library and should not be considered stable.
-Download for your platform here: https://grough.com/lilac-loop-vcv/latest
+Download the pre-release build for your platform here: [grough.github.io/lilac-loop-vcv/latest](https://grough.github.io/lilac-loop-vcv/latest/)